Nazanin Boniadi

-Nazanin Boniadi (/ˈnɑːzəniːn ˈboʊnjɑːdi/; /fa/; born 1980) is a British actress and activist.
+Nazanin Boniadi (/ˈnɑːzəniːn ˈboʊnjɑːdi/; /fa/; born 22 May 1979) is a British actress and activist.
 Born in Tehran and raised in London, she attended university in the United States, where she landed her first major acting role as Leyla Mir in the soap opera General Hospital (2007–2009) and its spin-off General Hospital: Night Shift (2007).
 Since then, Boniadi has played Nora in the sitcom How I Met Your Mother (2011), Fara Sherazi in the spy thriller series Homeland (2013–2014), Esther in the historical drama film Ben-Hur (2016), Clare Quayle in the sci-fi thriller series Counterpart (2017–2018), Zahra Kashani in the action thriller film Hotel Mumbai (2018), and Bronwyn in the first season of the fantasy series The Lord of the Rings: The Rings of Power (2022).

 She was an Amnesty International spokesperson from 2009 to 2015 and served as a board member for the Center for Human Rights in Iran from October 2015 until February 2021.
 Her focus has been on youth and women's rights.

-Early life and education
+Early life

-Nazanin Boniadi was born in 1980 in Tehran in the aftermath of the Iranian Revolution.
+Nazanin Boniadi was born 22 May 1979 in Tehran in the aftermath of the Iranian Revolution.
 Less than a month after her birth, she and her parents left Iran and applied to become political refugees in London.

 Boniadi attended an independent school in Hampstead, London.
 As a young girl, she played violin and performed ballet.

 Boniadi earned a bachelor's degree with honours, in biological sciences from the University of California, Irvine (UCI).
 At UCI, she won the Chang Pin-Chun Undergraduate Research Award for molecular research involving cancer treatment and heart transplant rejection.
 Boniadi was also assistant editor-in-chief of MedTimes, UCI's undergraduate medical newspaper.

-Boniadi changed her career path from science and started pursuing acting in 2006.
+Boniadi changed her career path from science to pursue acting in 2006.
 In 2009, she studied a contemporary drama short course at the Royal Academy of Dramatic Art in London.